-South Africa, and indeed much of Africa and the world, needs more entrepreneurs – especially those who start-up, establish and grow SMEs.
+Africa and the world, needs more business owners – especially those who start-up, establish and grow SMEs.
 Research has proven that entrepreneurial SMEs are very effective at stimulating economic growth, generating wealth and creating jobs – all of which are required for us to successfully combat unemployment and poverty which afflicts much of the world.

 To encourage more people to pursue entrepreneurship as a noble career, we must honour and celebrate entrepreneurs as role models – the true heroes of economic society who, often against all odds, generate wealth for themselves and their families and create jobs for many – and we must champion their cause.
-This is what we strive to do at BUSINESS/PARTNERS in South Africa and other selected African countries where we operate, namely Kenya, Malawi, Namibia, Rwanda, Uganda and Zambia.
+This is what we strive to do at BUSINESS/PARTNERS in South Africa and other selected African countries where we operate, namely Kenya, Malawi, Namibia, Rwanda and Uganda.

-Our new name ‘BUSINESS/PARTNERS’ reflects the partnership relationship we form with each of the entrepreneurs we support.
+Our new name Business Partners Limited reflects the partnership relationship we form with each of the entrepreneurs we support.
 It reflects our commitment not only to invest in viable SMEs, but to also contribute the much-needed value-adding support services to SMEs.
 It also expresses the partnership we form with the entrepreneurs we support.

 In striving to make entrepreneurship the most aspirational human endeavour of all, we have identified the Entrepreneurs Credo as being at the centre of our DNA.